Montana-Media-Arts/MART500/Syllabus.md

 - In-class discussions and critiques
     - You are expected to engage with class discussions about technical and artistic issues.
     - You are expected to engage with class discussions about outside readings, viewing, and/or listenings.
-    - This is mostly what this class will be about.
-So this part is critical.
     - You are expected to engage in class critique days.
 - Projects
     - You are expected to create at least one significant artwork this semester that emerges as a result of your engagement with an arts-based research method.